wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Unified registration of nodes in the Wallarm Cloud by tokens

-With the release of Wallarm node 4.6, email-password based registration of Wallarm nodes in the Cloud has been removed.
-It is now mandatory to switch to the new token-based node registration method to continue with Wallarm node 4.6.
+With the new release of Wallarm node, email-password based registration of Wallarm nodes in the Cloud has been removed.
+It is now mandatory to switch to the new token-based node registration method to continue with Wallarm node 4.8.

-The release 4.6 enables you to register the Wallarm node in the Wallarm Cloud by the **token** on [any supported platform](../../installation/supported-deployment-options.md), which ensures a more secure and faster connection to the Wallarm Cloud as follows:
+The new release enables you to register the Wallarm node in the Wallarm Cloud by the **token** on [any supported platform](../../installation/supported-deployment-options.md), which ensures a more secure and faster connection to the Wallarm Cloud as follows:

 * Dedicated user accounts of the **Deploy** role allowing only to install the node are no longer required.
 * Users' data remains securely stored in the Wallarm Cloud.